williamw520/zigjr/README.md

 ## Usage

-JSON-RPC 2.0 applications can be built with ZigJR at different levels:
+You can build JSON-RPC 2.0 applications with ZigJR at several levels of abstraction:
-- Using the stream API to handle streaming messages at the message-frame level.
+* **Streaming API:** Handle message frames for continuous communication (recommended).
-- Using the RPC pipeline for handling individual requests at the RPC level.
+* **RPC Pipeline:** Process individual requests and responses.
-- Using the parsers and composers to parse and build JSON messages at the protocol level.
+* **Parsers and Composers:** Manually build and parse JSON-RPC messages for maximum control.

-For most cases, the streaming API is the simplest.
+For most use cases, the Streaming API is the simplest and most powerful approach.

-### Handle Stream of Messages with Streaming API
+### Streaming API
-The following sets up message streaming with reading requests from the StdIn and writing the responses to the StdOut.
-The messages have Content-Length prefices.
+The following example handles a stream of messages prefixed with a `Content-Length` header, reading requests from `stdin` and writing responses to `stdout`.
 ```zig
 {
     var registry = zigjr.RpcRegistry.init(alloc);